Humphrey Lynde: Works

 In 1623 Lynde published An Account of Bertram the Priest, with Observations concerning the Censures upon his Tract, "De Corpore et Sanguine Christi".
 This was intended as an introduction to a tract against transubstantiation by Ratramnus, of which English translations had appeared in 1548 and 1582, and another, by William Guild, came out in 1624.
 Lynde dedicated his work to Sir Walter Pye, and a copy was sent to James Ussher by Archbishop Abbot's chaplains Thomas Good and Daniel Featley).
 Dr. Matthew Brian reprinted Lynde's 'Account' in 1686.

 Shortly after its first publication a Jesuit challenged Lynde to prove the visibility through all ages of the Protestant church.
 Antient Characters of the Visible Church, 1625, was his first attempt to meet the challenge, but in 1628 he pursued his argument in Via Tuta, the Safe Way … to the True, Ancient, and Catholique Faith now professed in the Church of England.
 John Heigham replied at length in Via Vere Tuta (1631), and John Floyd, writing under the initials 'J. R.,’ followed Heigham's attack with A Paire of Spectacles for Sir Humphrey Linde to see his Way withal, 1631.
 In 1632 a third reply, The Whetstone of Reproof, by T. T., Sacristan and Catholike Romanist, appeared at Douai.

-Lynde pursued his attacks on the Catholics in Via Devia, the Byway leading the Weak into unstable and dangerous Paths of Popish Error, London, 1630, and in reply to Floyd wrote A Case for the Spectacles, which William Laud refused to license (on the ground, according to William Prynne's Canterburies Doome, that Lynde was a layman); the work was not published in Lynde's lifetime.
+In response to Floyd’s publication, Lynde wrote A Case for the Spectacles.
+William Laud refused to license this response (on the ground, according to William Prynne's Canterburies Doome, that Lynde was a layman); the work was not published in Lynde's lifetime.

+Lynde pursued his attacks on the Catholics in Via Devia, the Byway leading the Weak into unstable and dangerous Paths of Popish Error, London, 1630.
 Lynde also supported a collection made by Thomas James of passages from Protestant writers 'pruned away by the Romish knife.'

-After Lynde's death Featley prepared for the press Lynde's A Case for a Pair of Spectacles, the reply to Floyd, together with a defence of Lynde by Featley, entitled Stricture in Lyndomastigem by Way of Supplement to the Knight's Answer and Featley's Funeral Sermon.
+After Lynde's death his friend Featley printed Lynde's A Case for a Pair of Spectacles, the reply to Floyd, together with a defence of Lynde by Featley, entitled Stricture in Lyndomastigem by Way of Supplement to the Knight's Answer and Featley's Funeral Sermon.
 This work was reprinted, with the Via Tuta and Via Devia, in Blakeney's edition of Edmund Gibson's Preservative against Popery, vols. iv. and v., 1849.
 Via Tuta was also reissued in 1848, and a French translation of it and of Via Devia is dated 1645.

 Family

 He left three sons and six daughters.
-One, Humphrey Lynde, was a curate of Maidstone.
+A grandson, son of his heir Alexander Lynde, is said to have been a curate of Maidstone and Vicar of Boxley.